The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Introduction

-In numerical examples, several artificial models and physically relevant benchmark problems are solved by the proposed network-based LMMs.
-It is observed the numerical error orders are consistent with our theory.
-We also conduct experiments to simulate the optimization errors in practice and the implicit regularization of deep learning.
-The results indicate that thanks to the implicit regularization, the network-based methods without auxiliary initial conditions can still find correct solutions numerically.
-Moreover, if the LMM scheme is unstable, the corresponding matrix is highly ill-conditioned, making traditional approximations (e.g., grid functions and polynomials) less robust, while the network approximation with gradient descent still manages to find solutions with similar ranges of errors as some of the stable counterparts.
+In numerical experiments, {we test the performance of the network-based LMMs on both toy models and a few physically relevant benchmark problems.
+It is observed that for stable LMM schemes, the numerical error orders are consistent with our theory; for unstable schemes, even though the method still manages to find solutions with similar ranges of errors as some of the stable counterparts, the orders are much smaller.} We also conduct experiments to simulate the optimization errors in practice and the implicit regularization of deep learning.
+The results indicate that, thanks to the implicit regularization, the network-based methods without initial conditions can still find correct solutions numerically.

 This paper is organized as follows.
 In Section 2, background knowledge of dynamical systems and LMMs is introduced.
 In Section 3, we will introduce the LMM approach for the discovery of dynamics and discuss auxiliary conditions for unique recovery.
 In Section 4, the network-based LMM approach with ReLU neural networks is described.
 In Section 5, we discuss the convergence rate of the preceding approach with various LMM families.
 Numerical experiments are provided in Section 6 to validate the theoretical results.
 Finally, we conclude this paper in Section 7.